 While researching my family history, I found that some of the streets people had lived on in Bolton no longer existed.
 I compiled a list and then used census searches to locate surrounding streets that still exist, along Old Maps Online, to pinpoint their locations.
 This is by no means a complete list of all Bolton’s lost streets and if you would like me to add any others, let me know.
 I will be adding to the list as I come across more ancestors’ addresses.

 Note that ‘Back’ of any street it listed under the main street name.
 I may have inadvertently included some streets that still exist today.

 - Apple Street, Bolton

 Daubhill area.
-Ran between Rothwell Street and Shaw Street, about where Ashbury Close is today (thank you to David Dawber for the correction).
+Ran between Rothwell Street and Back Hammond Street, about where Ashbury Close is today (thank you to David Dawber for the correction).

 - Aspden Street, Bolton

 Was in the area where Halliwell Road meets Blackburn Road, just above Egyptian Street.
 Aspden Street was one of several short streets that linked Moss Street and Victoria Street – both of which also no longer exist.
 Today the area contains modern housing running off Kentford Road.

 - Bull Lane, Bolton